Youth suicide: Issues for communities

 Intervention issues for communities to address include suicide contagion, developmental understanding of suicide, development and suicide risk, and the influence of culture.
 Implement responsible media reporting guidelines to minimize sensationalization of suicide, train gatekeepers (such as teachers, healthcare providers, and community leaders) to recognize and respond to warning signs, and promote positive coping mechanisms and help-seeking behaviors.

 Mental health issues and the effects of it can be highly contagious between others, and the National Institutes of health calls it an "infectious disease".
-This comes from who we are around a lot, and interact with and this can highly affect people and can generate real feelings of mental illness.
+This comes from when a person is around and interacts with and this can highly affect people and can generate real feelings of mental illness.

 Key matters in postvention responses for young people include: community context, life stage relevance of responses, identification, and referral (Postvention Co-ordination), developing a suite of services, and creating ongoing options.
-By addressing these key matters in postvention responses for young people, communities can provide effective support and promote healing in the aftermath of a suicide loss.
+By addressing these key matters in postvention responses for young people, communities can provide effective support and promote healing in the aftermath of a suicide.
 Collaboration, cultural sensitivity, and a focus on the unique needs of young people are essential for developing comprehensive and sustainable postvention strategies.

 Prevention

-Crisis hotlines, such as the 988 Suicide & Crisis Lifeline, enable people to get immediate emergency telephone counselling.
+Crisis hotlines, such as the Suicide and Crisis Lifeline, enable people to get immediate emergency telephone counselling.

-One can help prevent adolescent suicide by discouraging isolation, addressing a child's depression which is correlated with suicide, getting rid of any objects that a child could use to attempt suicide, and simply paying attention to what the child does or feels.
+One can help prevent adolescent suicide by discouraging isolation, addressing a child's depression which is correlated with suicide, removing any objects that a child could use to attempt suicide, and simply paying attention to what the child does or feels.
 Schools can also play an important part by encouraging adolescents to engage in social activities and fostering a sense of belonging, helping to prevent or lessen feelings of isolation.

 Incorporating suicide prevention education into the school curriculum can increase awareness, reduce stigma, and provide students with the knowledge and skills to recognize warning signs in themselves and their peers.
 Age-appropriate discussions about mental health, coping strategies, and help-seeking behaviors can be integrated into various subjects or delivered through specialized programs.

 When students think that they are unsafe or unaccepted it is often due to bullying from other students, not necessarily the school itself (although the kinds of environments fostered by schools can also contribute).
-Implementing strict policies regarding bullying and/or harassment would greatly benefit students because victims are more likely to consider suicide due to a lack of support from schools and adults.
+Implementing strict policies regarding bullying or harassment would greatly benefit students because victims are more likely to consider suicide due to a lack of support from schools and adults.

 As food insecurity contributes to suicidal thoughts and behaviour in adolescents, targeting this social disadvantage could be an important part of suicide prevention, particularly in countries where food insecurity is uncommon.